greje656/Questions/lens-flares.md

 ### Conclusion

 I'm not sure if this approach was ever used in a game.
-Probably hard to justify it's heavy cost.
-I feel this would probably have a better use case in the context of pre-visualization where a director might be interested in how a certain lens might behave for a particular shot:
+It would probably be hard to justify it's heavy cost.
+I feel this would have a better use case in the context of pre-visualization where a director might be interested in having early feeback on how a certain lens might behave for a particular shot.

+Original:
 ![](https://github.com/greje656/Questions/blob/master/images/example1.jpg)

+Added Flare:
 ![](https://github.com/greje656/Questions/blob/master/images/example5.jpg)

+Original:
 ![](https://github.com/greje656/Questions/blob/master/images/example3.jpg)

+Added Flare:
 ![](https://github.com/greje656/Questions/blob/master/images/example4.jpg)

+Finally, I noticed that the author has filled a patent for the algorithm described above (which is really a bummer).
+So obviously one would need to contact him before using this method in a commercial context.